 - Avoid strenuous activities like exercise or heavy lifting (more than 25 pounds) for a week after the surgery.

-- Attend a follow-up appointment with the ophthalmologist to monitor healing and to check for complications/ infections.
+- Attend a follow-up appointment with our eye doctor to monitor healing and to check for complications/ infections.

 - Avoid dusty or smoky environments until the eye is entirely healed.